phenyo-code/match-jobs/README.md

 ## Contributing
 Contributions to JobMatch are welcome!
 To contribute:

-## Fork this repository.
+1. Fork this repository.

-### Create a new branch (git checkout -b feature/your-feature).
+2. Create a new branch ```bash(git checkout -b feature/your-feature).
-Make your changes and commit them (git commit -am 'Add new feature').
+3. Make your changes and commit them ```bash(git commit -am 'Add new feature').
-Push to the branch (git push origin feature/your-feature).
+4. Push to the branch ```bash(git push origin feature/your-feature).
-Open a pull request to the main repository.
+5. Open a pull request to the main repository.
 Please ensure that your code adheres to the project's coding standards, and write tests if applicable.

 ## License